wasabee-project/Wasabee-Server/README.md

 You are in luck!
 You can link a team to an exsiting enl.rocks community.
 Any changes in the community will be reflected in the team.

-You can also configure the team to push changes back to your .rocks community as well.
-Adding works, deleting will _soon_.
+You can also configure the team to push changes back to your .rocks community.

+You can configure uni-directional or bi-directional linking, depending on your needs.

 ## I use V teams ...